jasonavatarang/Extra-Credit-Assignment-_-Data-Processing-and-Storage-Assignment/README.md

 ## How to Run

 1. Make sure you have **Python 3** installed.
-2. Download or clone this project folder.
+2. Clone this project repo.
 3. Open your terminal or command prompt.
 4. Navigate to the folder containing `inmemorydb.py`.
 5. Run the code with: